Josephson-based threshold detector for L\'evy distributed fluctuations: Results

 The corresponding CDF is

-This is the main result of this work, that is to connect the properties of L\'evy flights with the accessible quantity of SCDs.
-It is important to remind the main approximations underlying Eq.~\eqref{CDFib}: it has been assumed that the result obtained for an overdamped system, see Eq.~\eqref{tau_Levy}, still holds for moderately underdamped systems, and that Eq.~\eqref{Pib}, which is strictly valid in the adiabatic regime, can be applied to a slowly varying process.
+This is the main result of this work, that is to connect the properties of L\'evy flights with the accessible quantity of the switching currents distribution.
+It is important to remind the main approximations underlying Eq.~\eqref{CDFib}: it has been assumed that the result obtained for an overdamped system, see Eq.~\eqref{tau_Levy}, still holds for moderately underdamped systems, and that Eq.~\eqref{Pib} can be applied to a slowly varying process ruled by the L\'evy escape time, see Eq.~\eqref{tau_Levy}.

-We have performed extensive numerical simulations to check the validity of results given by Eqs.~\eqref{tau_Levy} and~\eqref{CDFib}.
-In Fig.~\ref{Fig03} we show the marginal CDF, i.e., restricted to the maximum bias $i_b = 0.6$, for $\alpha \in[0.1 -1.1]$ and $\mu_\alpha = 1$.
+We have performed extensive numerical simulations to check the validity of the results, given by Eqs.~\eqref{tau_Levy} and~\eqref{CDFib}.
+In the main panel of Fig.~\ref{Fig03} we show the marginal CDF, i.e., restricted to the maximum bias value $i_b = 0.6$, for $\alpha = 0.1 \div1.1$, $D = 5\times10^{-7}$, $v_b = 10^{-7}\omega_p$, and $\mu_\alpha = 1$.
 The choice of these values for $\alpha$ and $i_b$ arises from practical considerations, since Eqs.~\eqref{tau_Levy} and~\eqref{CDFib} are more accurate for low bias currents and low $\alpha$ values, respectively.
 For these values the L\'evy flight jump features dominate, while in the opposite limits, $i_b \simeq 1$ and $\alpha \simeq 2$, the Gaussian characteristics set in.
-Accordingly, in the considered range of values the effects of the Gaussian noise contribute can be safely ignored.
-The main panel of Fig.~\ref{Fig03} shows also the numerical curves obtained by fitting of Eq.~\eqref{CDFib}.
-The agreement between computational results and the theoretical analysis, see Eq.~\eqref{CDFib}, is quite accurate for $\alpha < 1$.
-For $\alpha \gtrsim 1$ the statistics of switches becomes undistinguishable from the uniform distribution (the bisector in Fig. 3).
-Thus, the model we proposed can be used to determine $\alpha$ from switching currents measurements (as the other parameters are known), but it proves to be especially valuable for $\alpha < 1$.
+Accordingly, in the considered range of values, the effects of the Gaussian noise contribute can be safely ignored.
+The numerical curves obtained by fitting of Eq.~\eqref{CDFib} are also reported for comparison in the main panel of Fig.~\ref{Fig03}.
+The agreement between the computational results and the theoretical analysis, see Eq.~\eqref{CDFib}, is quite accurate for $\alpha < 1$.
+For $\alpha \gtrsim 1$ the statistics of the switches becomes undistinguishable from the uniform distribution (the bisector in Fig. 3).
+Thus, the model we proposed can be used to determine the value of $\alpha$ from switching currents measurements (as the other parameters are known), but it proves to be especially valuable in the region $\alpha < 1$.